How familiar is the feeling of cramped shoulders and strained eyes?

 Besides the size of your MacBook model, type and shape, and portability of the stand, there aren’t really many other technical specifications you should consider before selecting the best one to your shopping cart.

-If you've made an order and while you're waiting for the product to arrive, here are a few tips for reducing strain, and PCWorld also has a number of tech habits to avoid making in general, all to help you get the most out of your MacBook Pro.
+If you’ve made an order and while you’re waiting for the product to arrive, here are a few tips for reducing strain, and PCWorld also lists a number of tech habits to avoid making in general, all to help you get the most out of your MacBook Pro.

-Anyway, buying a stand isn't a complicated process, we hope the information in this guide has helped you make the right decision.
+Anyway, buying a stand isn’t a complicated process, we hope the information in this guide has helped you make the right decision.
+If you have any questions along the way, leave a comment below or contact us.